 Message parts are the formal data units of the logical message.
-Each part is defined using a part element.
-They are identified by a name attribute and either a type attribute or an element attribute that specifies its data type.
-The data type attributes are listed in Table 3.1, "Part Data Type Attributes".
+Each part is defined using a part element, and is identified by a name attribute and either a type attribute or an element attribute that specifies its data type.
+The data type attributes are listed in Table 2.

-Table 3.1.
+Table 2.
 Part Data Type Attributes

-Attribute Description element="elem_name" The data type of the part is defined by an element called elem_name . type="type_name" The data type of the part is defined by a type called type_name.
+Attribute Description element="elem_name" The data type of the part is defined by an element called elem_name. type="type_name" The data type of the part is defined by a type called type_name.

 Messages are allowed to reuse part names.
-For instance, if a method has a parameter, foo, that is passed by reference or is an in/out, it can be a part in both the request message and the response message as shown in Example 3.1, "Reused Part".
+For instance, if a method has a parameter, foo, that is passed by reference or is an in/out, it can be a part in both the request message and the response message, as shown in Example 18.

-Example 3.1.
+Example 18.
 Reused Part